Codeplain-ai/plain2code_client/README.md

    ```
    pip install -r requirements.txt
    ```
+## Render Your Code

-4. Create a file, for example `hello.plain`, with your Plain specification.
+1. Create a plain file for your project with your Plain specification.

-5. Create a `config.yaml` file to configure your project behavior.
+2. Create a `config.yaml` file to configure your project behavior.

-6. Execute:
+3. Execute:

    ```
-   python plain2code.py hello.plain
+   python plain2code.py your_project_name.plain
    ```
-7. The generated code will appear in the output folder (by default, `build/`).
+4. The generated code will appear in the output folder (by default, `build/`).

 # Additional Resources